acetaminophen / phenylephrine / dextromethorphan / guaifenesin

 Tylenol Cold and Flu Severe is a combination of four medications.

-What are the side effects of Tylenol Cold and Flu Severe?
+Side effects of Tylenol Cold and Flu Severe

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.